Grace Life Church

-Grace is a free gift - it's an undeserved gift from God.
+Grace is a free gift -- it's an undeserved gift from God.
 Grace is a free gift system and it is just the opposite of the law system.
 It's a system of unconditional blessings.
-God's grace to us today operates solely as a result of the finished, all-sufficient work of our Lord Jesus Christ at the cross and by His resurrection.
+God's grace to us today operates solely as a result of the finished, all-sufficient work of our Lord Jesus Christ through His death at the cross and by His resurrection.

 "But the gift is not like the trespass.
 For if the many died by the trespass of the one man, how much more did God's grace and the gift that came by the grace of the one man, Jesus Christ, overflow to the many!"
 (Rom.
 5:15)

 Romans 11:6 clearly states the impossibility of these two principles, law and grace, co-existing:

 "And if by grace, then it cannot be based on works; if it were, grace would no longer be grace."